jimmy-little/jimmy-little.github.io/_posts/instagram/2018-11-06-happy-election-day.md

 tags: [Instagram]
 date: 2018-11-06
 ---
-<i class="fa fa-instagram" aria-hidden="true" font-size="2em"></i> Happy Election Day!
+<i class="fa fa-instagram" aria-hidden="false"></i> Happy Election Day!
 New rule: If you don’t vote, I’m not going to listen to you complain on the internet.

 Skip school, be late for work, miss your soap operas.
 Whatever.
 Go vote!
 <!-- more -->